NeKroFR/Writeups/Hackday/2024/Cryptography/again and again.md

 P1 = b"Welcome to our irc server, AntiRickRoll.
 I hope you haven't had too much trouble along the way.
 We'll be able to "
 ```

-Then we can guess the other plaintext with this simple script:
+Then we can get the other plaintext with this simple script:
 ```py
 import base64